 Clerk to Governors

-I Having been born and educated in the North of England, I spent most of my working life in the banking industry before taking a career break to move to Torbay in 2011.
-I became Clerk to Governors at Torquay Academy in November 2014.
-I am also Chair of Governors at a Church of England primary school in Torbay so have a full understanding of the roles and responsibilities of the governing body.
+Having been born and educated in the North of England, I spent most of my working life in the banking industry before taking a career break to move to Torbay in 2011.
+I have experience of governance having served for 5 years as a Chair of Governors at a Church of England Primary School in Torbay.
+I became Clerk to Governors at Torquay Academy in November 2014, and in June 2018, I also took on the role as Clerk to Trustees for Torquay Boys’ Grammar School Multi Academy Trust.
 I am married with two children and live in Churston Ferrers.
 In my spare time, I like to play golf and I am a member of Churston Golf Club.